 Opening the sluice gate

 The web is brimful of reports that nobody reads.
-With time and money, some of these could be turned into excellent long-form content that would reach and engage more people.
+With time and a more digital-first approach, Many of these could be turned into excellent long-form content that would reach and engage more people.

 Show me one office that doesn’t use a stack of reports to prop up an old computer screen somewhere, gathering dust, and I’ll show you Nigel Farage participating constructively in a European fisheries meeting.